alfonsodelag/musiclibrary/README.md

 ##Installing/Use
 To use the project, you need to access the index.html file and search for your favorite music to obtain information.
+Change the name of the country to Spain, or United States for example, to see results from those countries.

 ##Technologies Used
 -Ajax